 We need to use our muscles, or we will lose strength.
 Encourage the person you are helping to do as much as they can themselves.
 It may take a bit longer than if you did things for them, so be patient.
-But you need to be sure that it is safe for them to do the activities themselves.
+You need to be sure that it is safe for them to do the activities themselves.
 It may be that they need to keep a part of their body still until it recovers.

-If the person is struggling to move even with help
+If a person is struggling to move even with help encourage them to have a needs assessment.

-encourage them to have a needs assessment which can be organised by contacting the local assessment agency.
-See page 34 of this brochure.
+This can be organised by contacting your needs assessment agency.
+See page 35 of this brochure.